shin-aung/Content-Management-System/README.md

 Estimated Hours

 I spent around 10 to 12 hours on this practical.
 I try my best to display the best for the practical 1.
 I do not take much time in some parts but in some parts, I will have to look for or I will have to use other tool to get what I am looking for.
 Due to these facts, the time duration for the practical is 10 to 12 hours.
+I have create the site for the laptop and tablets only.
+I have planned to improve in coming Practicals and Assignments.

 Content Insights